 Does this mean that it’s unwise to be trusting of others?
 Well, sometimes it is unwise, but then again, being suspicious of everyone you meet is not a very positive way to live your life.
 So what’s the answer?

 Before we delve into answers, let’s consider how we are affected by our own attitude toward trust.
 As with everything else, your level of trust, or suspicion, sends a subtle message to those around you.
-People respond to that message in various ways, and their response will have a direct impact on your quality of life.
+People respond to that message in various ways, and their response will have a direct impact on your happiness and your quality of life.